sparshrestha/tech-in-nepal/README.md

 - [Leapfrog Technology](https://www.lftechnology.com/) - We build world-class software for you
 - [Mandala IT Solutions](https://mandalaitsolutions.com/) - Mandala IT Solutions
 - [Yarsa Labs](https://yarsa.io/) - Yarsa Labs

+## Organization
+- [Girls in Tech Nepal](https://nepal.girlsintech.org/) - Girls in Tech (GIT) is the largest women in tech organization in the world focused on the engagement, education, and empowerment of girls and women who are passionate about technology.

 ## Games Studios